UPS gets government approval to become a drone airline

 Ryan Citron, a transportation analyst at Navigant, said UPS was not the best-known player in drones — “Bezos gets more headlines,” he noted — but the company went about launching its subsidiary and seeking FAA approval.
 UPS has leapfrogged those rivals, at least for now, by being able to offer services in hundreds of campus settings.

-Citron said that UPS’s performance on hospital and college grounds will help determine how quickly regulators will approve consumer deliveries.
+Citron said that UPS’ performance on hospital and college grounds will help determine how quickly regulators will approve consumer deliveries.

 This story has been corrected to show that Flight Forward has operated at WakeMed’s hospital campus, not Wake Forest University’s medical center.